LucaDiStasio/wincmd-novice/_episodes/01-intro.md

 They can do the last of these in many different ways, including through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
-While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.
+While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touch-pads and keyboards.

 We are all familiar with **graphical user interfaces** (GUI): windows, icons and pointers.
 They are easy to learn and fantastic for simple tasks where a vocabulary consisting of